Hendrix-Murphy programs enrich the

 Visitors in Literature and Language Program brings to campus a slate of

-literary scholars, theater directors, and writers in all genres.
+literary scholars, theatre directors, and writers in all genres.
 While in

 residency these acclaimed writers present lectures, readings, and